-Northampton Town manager Keith Curle has announced the following retained list at the end of the 2019/20 season.
+Northampton Town manager Jon Brady has announced the following retained list at the conclusion of the 2020/21 season.

 OUT OF CONTRACT AND NOT OFFERED NEW TERMS

 LOAN PLAYERS WHO HAVE RETURNED TO THEIR PARENT CLUBS

 Morgan Roberts and Alex Jones have been invited to train with the squad in pre-season while Cian Bolger has an option in his contract and the club are awaiting the player's decision.

 "It is never nice telling any player they won't be offered a new contract and I would like to thank all of the players leaving us for their efforts," said Brady.